 †The Additional Identified Skills Shortage list identifies additional industry sectors experiencing a national skills shortage.
 The full list can be found here.

 Claiming employer incentives is easier than you might think

 If you're eligible for incentives, a Claim SmartForm will be emailed to you close to the claim due date.
 Head to our Claim SmartForms page by clicking here.

-You may also be eligible for the following Government financial incentives and assistance depending on your State or Territory:
+You may also be eligible for the following Government financial incentives and assistance depending on your State: